1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 At any detectable concentration:

-• Any self-contained breathing apparatus that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode.
+At any detectable concentration: Any self-contained breathing apparatus with a full facepiece operated in a pressure-demand or other positive-pressure mode.

-• Any supplied air respirator that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure mode with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.

-• Escape – any air-purifying, full-facepiece respirator (gas mask) with a chin-style, front- or back-mounted acid gas canister having a high-efficiency particulate filter.
+Escape – any air-purifying, full-facepiece respirator with a high-efficiency particulate filler.

-• Any appropriate escape-type, self-contained breathing apparatus.
+Any appropriate escape-type, self-contained breathing apparatus.

 For firefighting and other immediately dangerous for life or health conditions: